A gentle 3-step approach to reduce screen time without deleting apps, forcing strict rules, or turning rest into another task.

-February 28, 2026
+February 28, 2026 · Reading time: 2 min

 It’s easy to say: “Just use your phone less.”
 It’s much harder to actually do it.
 Most of us don’t want to delete everything.
 We don’t want to quit social media forever.
 We don’t want to disappear.
 We just want a small break.
 A moment without noise.
+If you’re looking for a digital detox that doesn’t feel like a punishment, the ideas below can help.

 Phones are designed for continuation.
 There is always: another notification, another scroll, another message.
 You don’t decide to stay.
 You simply never decide to stop.
 That’s the real challenge.